run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-upgrade.md

 ### Upgrade from version 2.3 or older to version 2.4 or higher

 !!!
 Note
-    We recommend working with Run:ai support to perform this upgrade during a planned downtime.
+    We recommend working with Run:ai support to perform this upgrade during planned downtime.

 1. Make sure you have no fractional jobs running.
 These are Jobs that have been assigned a _part_ of a GPU as described [here](../../../Researcher/scheduling/fractions.md).
 2. Upgrade the cluster as described above.